 Protein is found in lots of natural ingredients like nuts, seeds, legumes, and our personal fave, bugs.
 Did you know that cricket protein actually has 3.8x the protein of meat?!
 Wowzers.

-All TBH treats are packed full of the nutrients dogs need, including the 10 essential amino acids found in meat.
+All TBH natural, plant-based dog snacks are packed full of the nutrients dogs need, including the 10 essential amino acids found in meat.

 Always consult with your vet before you make any major changes to your dog’s diet.